ABOUT OUR PUBLIC WORK-IN-PROGRESS FEEDBACK PROGRAMS

 If you want feedback on a trailer or a sample (up to 10 minutes in length), you can submit your film for the Documentary Roundtable, a program for filmmakers held at Docs In Progress in Silver Spring.
 This program is only open to filmmakers based in Maryland, Washington DC, or Virginia.

 If you want feedback on a rough cut of a documentary short or feature (up to 90 minutes), you can submit your film for a Work-in-Progress screening.
 These screenings take place 4-6 times per year.
 The majority of these screenings take place in Washington DC through a partnership with The Documentary Center at the George Washington University.
-We have also partnered with the Utopia Film Festival in Greenbelt, Maryland.
+We have also held them at the Takoma Park Community Center and in partnership with the Utopia Film Festival in Greenbelt, Maryland.
 Because these screenings are open to the public, it is a way to get feedback from a smart and articulate audience of both filmmakers and those interested in the topics of the film.

 If you prefer to get private feedback on a work-in-progress or need feedback on a timeline which works better for you than our public programs, we also offer fee-based consultations and focus groups.
 Find out more.